Mandaryna: Career

 In 2006, Mandaryna released the single "Stay Together" and started recording her third studio album.
 She also filmed her own short-lived, yet successful TV show Let's Dance, czyli zrobię dla was wszystko.
 In 2007, she recorded a new song, "Heaven", which again caused a stir, after it was proclaimed a rip-off of Madonna's "Jump".
 In the same year, she opened her first Mandaryna Dance Studio, which has since evolved into a chain of successful dance schools, and regularly appeared on Rozmowy w toku, a popular talk show.
 The release of her third studio album, Third Time: Mandaryna4You, was scheduled to January 2008, but due to a serious conflict between Mandaryna, her manager Katarzyna Kanclerz and music producer Marek Sośnicki, its release was pulled and it now remains unreleased.
 She founded a short-lived band, 2be3, and recorded a cover of New Kids on the Block's "Step by Step" with them.
 In 2009, she made a comeback with the album AOK.
 Although the album failed to chart, its only single "Good Dog Bad Dog", an electropop song with elements of rap, earned considerable popularity.

 "Good Dog Bad Dog" was written and produced by Ali Alien and Marek Śledziewski, then remixed by Josh Harris, an American producer.
 The videoclip for the song was shot within six days in Poland.
 It premiered on 12 October 2009 on Polish division of VIVA.
 The song was performed on Polish breakfast TV show Dzień Dobry TVN.
 The song and the video met with positive response but received little airplay on Polish mainstream radio stations and television, apart from VIVA.

 In 2010, she appeared as a member of the judging panel on popular TV show Hot or Not on VIVA Poland.
 She also announced working on her next studio album, due in early 2011 and initially called Sugar Sugar.
 The album was not released, but in 2012 Mandaryna came back with a new single, "Bring the Beat".
-In 2013, Marta Wiśniewska announced she has ended her musical career and instead is going to focus on developing her dance school business.
+In 2013, Marta Wiśniewska announced she has ended her musical career and instead was going to focus on developing her dance school business.

 In 2018 she announced her musical comeback with performances in some clubs in Poland.